DaBlubber/MyCollection/BackupJobs/README.md

 * **Ansible Playbooks:**
     * Run Sub Jobs that mostly running bash scripts on dedicted systems
-* **Jenkins Pipelines:**
-    * Run Ansible Playbooks as Job Collection
 * **Bash Scripts:**
     * Run the most executions because they were more fail safe then my playbooks
 * **Docker Compose Files for Portainer:**
     * Run different Container with e.g. Databases, Webserver and Services that i want to backup systems
 * **Git:**
     * Where all Playbooks, Pipelines, Bash Scripts and Compose Files are saved and updated.

-## Process

-* 1. Check the certificate files to see if the certificate is about to expire.
-* 2. If the certificate is nearing expiration, trigger the Jenkins job.
-* 3. Remove all old sync files.
-* 4. Copy the new Let's Encrypt files for preparation.
-* 5. Rename them for the respective use cases.
-* 6. Remove all old certificate files from the target systems.
-* 7. Synchronize the new Let's Encrypt files to the target systems.
-* 8. Restart the necessary containers or services.
-* 9. Prepare the certificate files on my personal storage.
-* 10. Check if everthings works.

-## Technology Stack

-My Technology Readme is currently in construction

 ## Usage